Biden, Trump set to receive nominations as DNC, RNC go virtual

 To help stir up excitement, the DNC has created a digital media kit to help supporters get engaged on social media.
 It includes social media cover photos, profile picture frames, Zoom backgrounds and printable signs.
 It's also asked supporters to use the hashtag #DemConvention on social media.

-The convention concludes on Thursday night when Biden will formally accept the party's nomination from his hometown of Wilmington, Delaware.
+The convention concluded on Thursday night when Biden formally accepted the party's nomination from his hometown of Wilmington, Delaware.
 It's a moment when during a normal convention there would be an arena of cheering delegates, balloon drops and mountains of confetti.

-Malloy, the New Hampshire event planner, said the DNC will find a creative way to keep its virtual audience involved.

-"I wouldn't be shocked if the balloon drops still happen," she said, "and they find a way to bring the cheers in the room."
+This time Democrats took the excitement outside the arena, where Biden gave his acceptance speech.
+Instead of balloons and confetti, there were fireworks.
+Biden and Harris, along with their spouses, celebrated wearing face masks, as they waved to a crowd of socially distanced tailgaters, who came to view the final night of the convention from their cars as the event was broadcast to big screens set up in the parking lot.

 An ever-shifting RNC